Language

 3. Analysis: By identifying unique characteristics of the face, the software creates a distinct facial signature, or descriptor, for each individual.
 These descriptors are like points in space.
 For images of the same person, they are close, and for images of different people, they are far away.
 The closer the descriptors are, the higher the similarity.

 4. Comparison: The obtained descriptor is then compared against a database of known faces.
-Based on the comparison results, the software determines whether the provided facial image has a significant similarity rate with any existing entry in the database.
+Based on the comparison results, the facial recognition technology determines whether the provided facial image has a significant similarity rate with any existing entry in the database.
 Depending on the thresholds set within the face recognition solution, the obtained value can be interpreted as a match or no match.

 face recognition algorithm